This section describes how to configure compression or decompression of responses, as well as sending compressed files.

 As with most other directives, the directives that configure compression can be included in the

-context or in a server
+http context or in a server or location configuration block.

 The overall configuration of gzip compression might look like this.